reald/uv-k5-firmware-custom/README.md

 - Select number of foxes in menu "NumFox" (default = 5, min = 1, max = 10).
 - Choose duration time of one fox transmission in menu "FoxDur".
 Default is 60s.
 Modify with UP/DOWN key in 0.1s steps or enter value as *5 digit number* in 1/100s resolution.
-Confirm with menu button (min = 1s, max = 999.99s).
+Confirm with menu button (min = 001.00s, max = 999.99s).
+- Enter beep signal before end of fox cycle time (menu "EndSig", 0s = off, 1..30s).
 - Activate VFO A (long pressing key "2 A/B" toggles between both VFOs.
 - Enter the frequency of the foxes using the number keys.
 If memory mode is active long press "3 VFO MR" to change to frequency mode.
 - Choose the used modulation of the foxes in menu "Demod" (e.g. AM).